The generator rank of C*-algebras: Introduction

-Thus, while ``$\gen(A)\leq k$'' records that $\Gen_k(A)_\sa$ is not empty, ``$\gr(A)\leq k-1$'' records that $\Gen_k(A)_\sa$ is dense.
-This indicates why the generator rank is usually much larger than the minimal number of self-adjoint generators.
-The payoff, however, is that the generator rank is much easier to compute. \\
+where $\locdim$ denotes the local dimension, which is defined as the supremum of the covering dimension of all compact subsets (see \autoref{pgr:locdim}). \end{thmIntro}

-The paper is organized as follows: In \autoref{sec:gr}, we define the generator rank, see \autoref{dfn:gr}, and we derive some of its general properties.
-We show that the set of generating tuples, $\Gen_k(A)_\sa$, always forms a $G_\delta$-subset of $A^k_\sa$, see \autoref{prp:gen_G-delta}.
-It follows, that $\gr(A)\leq 1$ if and only if the set of generators in $A$ forms a generic set, i.e., a dense $G_\delta$-subset.
+For unital, separable \ca{s}, `$\gen(A)\leq n+1$' records that $\Gen_{n+1}(A)_\sa$ is nonempty, while `$\gr(A)\leq n$' records that $\Gen_{n+1}(A)_\sa$ is dense.
+Thus, the generator rank is often much larger than the minimal number of self-adjoint generators.
+The payoff, however, is that the generator rank has nicer permanence properties: